Adam924/crewai_demo/README.md

 ## Final Thoughts

 This project was a wonderful introduction to RAG and agentic AI.
 Personally, this was my first time using any of these frameworks so being able to get hands on experience and actually getting an understanding of how RAG functions and how it can be used with AI was very insightful.
-In the future I hope to get this program fully functional and possibly expand on its features.
+This project has further ignited my passion for AI and I hope that I can work on projects similar to this again in the future.